 Greater Vasa Parrot

-The greater vasa parrot stands approximately 20 inches long with brownish-black plumage and a great tent to the underneath of the wings.
+The greater vasa parrot stands approximately 20 inches long with brownish-black plumage and a great tent to underneath of the wings.

 Lesser Vasa Parrot